Juan Antonio Suanzes: Later career (1939–1977)

+It was inspired by the Istituto per la Ricostruzione Industriale of Fascist Italy.

 Suanzes was appointed Minister of Industry and Commerce on 20 July 1945, while remaining president of the INI.

 He held office as Minister until 19 July 1951, when he was replaced in a cabinet shuffle by Joaquín Planell Riera (Industry) and Manuel Arburúa de la Miyar (Commerce).

 He remained president of the INI until 1963, when Franco accepted his resignation.

 Although working in the INI, Suanzes remained a naval officer and became a Brigadier General in 1950.